Beaker (Muppet): In popular culture

 In a 2004 Internet poll sponsored by the BBC and the British Association for the Advancement of Science, Beaker and Dr. Bunsen Honeydew were voted Britain's favourite cinematic scientists.
 They beat Mr. Spock, their closest rival, by two-to-one, winning a third of the total votes.

 Beaker features in an episode of WWE Raw, assisting Santino Marella ringside in his match with Jack Swagger by providing him with a special energy drink formulated by Dr. Honeydew.
-In the same episode, Beaker is revealed to be distantly related to WWE wrestler Sheamus.
+In the same episode, Beaker gets bullied by Christian Cage and is revealed to be distantly related to WWE wrestler Sheamus.